 "For divorced or single fathers, you, as a parent, want to experience time with your children, and by having your story told through advertising, others can better understand your plight."

-Advertising leading up to Father’s Day would lend you to believe that what a father wants most on his special day is those new tools to help him fix things around the house or a new grill to help him cook the perfect cheeseburger.
+Advertising leading up to Father’s Day would lend you to believe that what a father wants most on his special day are those new tools to help him fix things around the house or a new grill to help him cook the perfect cheeseburger.
 These advertisements typically end with the whole family gathering to help him celebrate the accomplishment that his Father’s Day gift helped Dad achieve.

 For a divorced father, there is rarely advertising built around Mom dropping off the kids on Friday and picking them up late Sunday, after the festivities are over.
 The closest advertisers ever come to achieving the concept are advertisements for the holiday that do not include Mom in the shots, and even then, they fail to depict the emotional landscape of the situation of a father who may only see his children every other weekend.